AdobeDocs/audience-manager.de-DE/help/using/features/audience-lab/audience-lab-advanced.md

    ![](assets/test-segment-holdout-selected.png)

-1. Gehen Sie durch den Rest der Schritte im **[!UICONTROL Create Test Group]** Arbeitsablauf und wählen **[!UICONTROL Finalize Group]** Sie dann aus, wenn Sie mit Ihrer Auswahl zufrieden sind.
+1. Go through the rest of the steps in the **[!UICONTROL Create Test Group]** workflow and select **[!UICONTROL Finalize Group]** when you're satisfied with your selection.
 Sie haben jetzt eine Testgruppe mit einem Teil der Zielgruppe, der vom Test abhält.